Manuel-GG-89/serverless-cqrs-es-core/README.md

 note 1: The first sketches and proofs of concepts were developed in Typescript/Python...
       ...now rewriting same things in Rust (just the functions)

-note 2: Front-end servers are cont considered on this project yet..
+note 2: Front-end servers aren´t considered on this project yet..
 (But some serverless Node like framework hosted on Cloudflare will be considered in the future.

 note 3: The next proyect: To decopule from AWS, try the same goal with other lowcost cloud providers like Cloudflare.